 Audience development.
 In the language of orchestral management that means getting people to show up for concerts.
-Many of us are familiar with the Classical Music Consumer Segmentation Study conducted by the

-Audience development.
-In the language of orchestral management that means getting people to show up for concerts.
-Many of us are familiar with the Classical Music Consumer Segmentation Study conducted by theKnight Foundation, and if you aren’t I highly recommend that you go take a look at it.
+Those in the field are likely familiar with the Classical Music Consumer Segmentation Study conducted by the Knight Foundation, and if you aren’t I highly recommend taking a look.

 Although it isn’t a perfect study, it does help us begin to address this critical problem in an analytical fashion.
-Unfortunately, one point that the study does not consider is how orchestras need to develop new patrons from specific subsections of our communities.
-One woefully overlooked resource is private music teachers that are taking on more and more beginning adult students.
+Unfortunately, one point the study does not consider is how orchestras need to develop new patrons from specific subsections of their community.
+To that end, one woefully overlooked resource is private music teachers that are taking on more and more beginning adult students.

 “Well that’s a great idea but it sounds more like something education should focus on”.